WilliamRagstad/mips_vm/README.md

 # MIPS VM

-This is a simple MIPS virtual machine that can interpret MIPS assembly code.
+This is a simple MIPS32 (I) virtual machine interpreting assembly.

 ## Example Usage